9 Fun Activities That will Help Your Kids Learn the Alphabet

 You can make them by using a logo image in place of a child’s photograph.
 Have fun creating them.
 Teachers proudly displayed the Ohio State logo on our word walls when we lived in Columbus, Ohio.

 In addition to using the set as a word wall, you can use the resource in pocket charts, on word rings in your writing center.
-You can also use the word cards and alphabet header cards as a sorting activity, for a word scavenger hunt, or as a matching game
+You can also use the word cards and alphabet header cards as a sorting activity, for a word scavenger hunt, or for matching alphabet games.
+I like using the cards for a fun game where you make up silly sentences featuring some of the simple words on the cards.

 3. Start with a Dot – Letter Formation Activities

 Giving kids the opportunity to produce letters will help them learn to recognize the letters.
-This alphabet tracing activity set includes several different cards to help kids learn to produce letters.
+This alphabet tracing activity set includes several different cards to help kids learn alphabet recognition and letter formation.

 Letter Tracing Cards in a Salt Tray

 Finger tracing cards provide a great way to help children learn the differences among the letters.
-A starting dot serves as a visual reminder on where to start letter formation.
+A starting dot serves as a visual cue to remind them where to start letter formation.

-Kids can finger trace directly on the cards or can use the cards as a reference as they reproduce the letters in a salt tray, on a blank wall, or in the air with their magic finger.
+Kids can finger trace the individual letters directly on the alphabet cards or can use the cards as a reference as they reproduce the letters in a salt tray, on a blank wall, or in the air with their magic finger.

+A salt tray is like a mini sensory bin for letter formation.
 Do you want to know how to put together a salt tray?
-Check out this salt tray post for some great ideas to make an exciting salt tray for your kids.
+Check out this salt tray post for some great ideas to make an exciting tray for your kids.

 Create Tactile Letter Cards

-You can also use the cards to make tactile letter cards.
+You can also use the cards to make tactile letter cards that are perfect for sensory exploration.
 Kids love feeling the letters and don’t even realize that they are learning as they do it.
+From glitter glue to pipe cleaners, there are so many creative ways to sensory letter cards.
 Find direction and LOTS of ideas in my article about tactile letters.

 Alphabet Tracing Strips